 Using styptic powder is the most efficient way to stop a dog’s nail from bleeding.
 To use styptic powder you can dip your dogs nail directly into the powder or use an applicator.
 When using an applicator such as a swab or q-tip be sure to apply moderate pressure to your dogs nail for a few minutes or until the bleeding has stopped.

 Styptic powder is the most popular method to stop a dog’s nail from bleeding, and they’re used by veterinarians and groomers to treat cuts and stop bleeding.
 They contain Benzocaine which works as a topical anesthetic to help ease the pain as well as ferric subsulfate which helps to stop bleeding.

 Styptic powders or styptic pencils are antihemorrhagic agents that work by contracting blood vessels.
 Styptic powder helps to clot the blood and can help prevent bacteria from entering the bloodstream.

-If you don’t have any styptic powder on hand and you trim your dogs nails regularly it’s not a bad idea to pick some up next time you’re at the pharmacy or pet store.
+If you don’t have any styptic powder on hand it’s not a bad idea to pick some up next time you’re at the pharmacy or pet store.
 Styptic pencils are commonly available near the shaving section in pharmacies since they’re also used to treat shaving injuries or other minor cuts.